Ivan-du-toit/blog/content/pages/quotes.md

 _"Success is going from failure to failure without losing your enthusiasm."_ - __Winston Churchill__

 _"Failure is simply the opportunity to begin again, this time more intelligently."_ - __Henry Ford__

+_"'Follow your dreams'?
+Fuck your dreams!
+Try stuff and see what makes you happy."_ - __Richard Campbell__